Inflect logo

 Carrier Density & Carrier Neutrality: Carrier count: ~10 carriers.
 Facilities in the region remain largely carrier neutral, providing access to a diverse mix of local and international transit providers as of December 2025.

-Internet Exchange Points (IXPs): The YYCIX (Calgary Internet Exchange) facilitates local peering, which keeps traffic within the region to minimize latency and improve end-user experience.
+Internet Exchange Points (IXPs): The YYCIX (Calgary Internet Exchange) facilitates local peering to keep traffic within the region for lower latency as of December 2025.

-Bare Metal: High-performance compute options are available through providers such as phoenixNAP and Latitude.sh, supporting workloads that require dedicated physical hardware as of December 2025.
+Bare Metal: High-performance compute options are available through providers such as phoenixNAP and Latitude.sh, supporting specialized workloads that require dedicated physical hardware as of December 2025.

 Power Analysis

 Power Grid Reliability: Data center corridors in Calgary benefit from a well-engineered grid with redundant multi-substation support.
-This layout minimizes the risk of large-scale outages and provides a reliable foundation for mission-critical operations.
+This layout minimizes the risk of large-scale outages and provides a reliable foundation for mission-critical operations as of December 2025.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located near the downtown core and the Southeast industrial corridors.
+Proximity To Key Business Districts: Data centers are centrally located near the downtown core and the Southeast industrial corridors.
 This provides low-latency connectivity to the major energy and financial firms that drive the regional economy.

 Regional Market Reach: A presence in Calgary effectively serves the 4.5 million residents of Alberta while providing a low-latency gateway to British Columbia, Saskatchewan, and the Northern United States.